Meelucy/Website-/README.md

 <h2>Description</h2>

-This project consist of HTML, CSS AND JAVASCRIPT contexts for students to login or register for online learning ant the website will show all the courses offered by the Limkokwing University of Creative technology and allow professors or rather lecturers to conduct online classes through zoom and easily upload information to share with the students.The website will have a chat system or feedback forum where users are able to add suggestions on the improvements.
+This project consist of HTML, CSS AND JAVASCRIPT contexts for students to login or register for online learning and the website will show all the courses offered by the Limkokwing University of Creative technology and allow professors or rather lecturers to conduct online classes through zoom and easily upload information to share with the students.The website will have a chat system or feedback forum where users are able to add suggestions on the improvements.

 <br />